n8ur/rtklib-n8ur/README-Config_Files.txt

-Under Linux, the RTKLIB programsnding store their configuration in
+Under Linux, this version of the RTKLIB programs store their configuration in $HOME/.<executable_filename>.conf
-$HOME/.<executable_filename>.conf

 The location and name of the configuration file may be overridden via the -i switch on the command line.